-- 1. Improve the Learning Environment: Dedicate a retreat for all faculty to participate in HEDI's Supporting Educational Excellence in Diversity (SEED) Training.
+- 1. Improve the Learning Environment: Dedicate a departmental retreat for all faculty to participate in HEDI's Supporting Educational Excellence in Diversity (SEED) Training.
 This training has been shown to improve faculty ability to recognize microagressions in the learning environment, emotional self management skills when faculty are the source of cultural mistreatment, and knowledge of strategies to help colleagues address harm when they are the source of cultural mistreatment. - 2.
 Recruit Diverse Trainees- Outreach: Develop a clear, intentional, and personalized recruitment strategy for diverse students/trainees.
-This would included - Improve reach into URiM resident/student networks, - Develop an admissions diversity statement, - Utilize inclusive language in outreach materials, - Engage and creditt diverse residents/faculty in the recruitment process, - Attend diverse student organizations (such as BNGAP, SNMA, and LMSA conferences), and - Create dedicated "diversity visit" days. - Resources: Diversity Advisory Committee in the Dept. of Psychiatry and Behavioral Sciences, Office of Student and Resident Diversity, and Diversity Advisory Group at the School of Veterinary Medicine. - 3.
-Recruit Diverse Trainees-Selection: Standardize Strategies for Recruitment and Retention of Students - Selection committees should implement a holistic review of applicants - Selection committee members should complete unconscious bias and anti-racism training. - The school's strategic plan should include specific goals regarding the recruitment and retention of diverse learners, faculty, and staff.
+This would include: - Improve reach into URiM resident/student networks, - Develop an admissions diversity statement, - Utilize inclusive language in outreach materials, - Engage and creditt diverse residents/faculty in the recruitment process, - Attend diverse student organizations (such as BNGAP, SNMA, and LMSA conferences), and - Create dedicated "diversity visit" days . - Resources: Diversity Advisory Committee in the Dept. of Psychiatry and Behavioral Sciences, Office of Student and Resident Diversity, and Diversity Advisory Group at the School of Veterinary Medicine. - 3.
+Recruit Diverse Trainees-Selection: Standardize Strategies for Recruitment and Retention of Residents in Departments - Residency selection committees should implement a holistic review of applicants - Residency selection committee members should complete unconscious bias and anti-racism training.

+• The department's strategic plan should include specific goals regarding the recruitment and retention of diverse residents, faculty, and staff in the Department.